 #3.
 Current clients

-Regardless of your ideal target audience, if there is one client that you love, and you want more of them, here is what you need to do.
+Regardless of your ideal target audience, if there is one referring provider that you love working with, and you want more clinical partners like them, here is what you need to do.

 Get back to that healthcare practice and let them know that you'd be honored if they could provide you with a recommendation from a colleague.
-Especially if they feel that you and your team have done a superior job in customer service.
+Especially if they feel that you and your team have done a superior job in patient care and communication.

 Why Marketing to Doctors for Referrals Requires a Different Approach